biancasehn/portfolio/README.md

 # My Wev Developer Portfolio

 This is my Web Developer portfolio, where I'll be collecting the projects worthy to show off. <br/>
-If you want to get to know a bit more about my jouney on Web Development, take a look at it!
+If you want to get to know a bit more about my jouney on Web Development, take a look at it! <br/>

+<a target="_blank" href="biancasehn.github.io/portfolio/">Go to the Portfolio page</a> :arrow_upper_right:

 Feedbacks are more than welcome! :smile: